Infection Prevention and Control

 Infection control is an integral part of all health care provision, in any health care setting.
 In order to meet the required standards, a suite of IP&C policies and guidance is recommended to be adopted, comprised of the NHS recognised Harrogate & District Infection Control policies, guidance, workbooks and audit tools for GP practices.
 In addition to these there are 10 local guidelines to support.
 Practices who wish to adopt the guidance may add their endorsement by signing the resources at the end of the documents.

 Policies and Guidance Documents

-Infection Prevention and Control Policies can be found by clicking on 'View all' on Policies and Guidance (ensure GP is used rather than CH for Care Homes) at:
+Infection Prevention and Control Policies can be found by clicking on the link below:

 Complimentary Local Guidance:

 For IP&C advice and support, email the Oxfordshire Clinical Commissioning Group Infection Prevention and Control Lead on firstname.lastname@example.org